vanviegen/edinburgh/README.md

 #### validate (method)

-Validate all fields in this model instance
+Validate all fields in this model instance.

 **Signature:** `(raise?: boolean) => DatabaseError[]`

 **Parameters:**

-- `raise: boolean` (optional) - - If true, throw on first validation error
+- `raise: boolean` (optional) - - If true, throw on first validation error.

-**Returns:** Array of validation errors (empty if valid)
+**Returns:** Array of validation errors (empty if valid).

 **Examples:**